Nritya-Lang/book/src/04-data-types.md

 string (sequence of characters)
 ```

-In Feral, the `char` data type does not exist as even a single character, in Feral, is a string.
+In Nritya, the `char` data type does not exist as even a single character, in Nritya, is a string.
-Therefore, all these data types except `char` are fundamental types in Feral.
+Therefore, all these data types except `char` are fundamental types in Nritya.

-However, Feral is a `dynamically typed` language.
+However, Nritya is a `dynamically typed` language.
 This means that when we create variables, we do not provide types for the variable.
 Instead, these are deduced by the interpreter at run time based on the value that we provide to the variable.
 There are some pros and cons
 to this method.
 The biggest pro being that writing code is quicker, while the biggest con is that the code may be difficult to understand
 at a glance.